Enideo/zepto-events-special/README.md

 ## Caveats
 * native events not writeable, so some Special Events may need rewriting if handlers modify the event object
-* context (this) on event callback is document, not the event element
 * cannot handle teardowns

 ## About Special Events